 - Decreased maximal heart rate

-- Frequent illness such as upper respiratory tract infections
+- Frequent illnesses such as upper respiratory tract infections

 - Persistent muscles soreness